Corozal: The Early Years, 1795-1803

 Photo: Document from 1803 related to the

-founding of Corozal, found by researcher
+founding of Corozal,

 Luis Negrón Hernández.